AdobeDocs/indesign-api-docs/README.md

       <tr>
         <td>workingFolder</td>
         <td>Auto generated</td>
         <td>The working folder for the job.
 This is the base directory.
-Inside this directory all the assets and scripts downloaded. e.g c:\\baseFolder\assets </td>
+Inside this directory, all the assets and scripts are downloaded. e.g c:\\baseFolder\assets </td>
       </tr>
     </table>

     </br>

-    Here’s the sample input and sample script code to open document and close a document.
+    Here’s the sample input and sample script code to open a document and close a document.

     * Sample Input request body
         ```json